Toparvion/jmint/README.md

 jMint is distributed under MIT License (see [LICENSE.txt](https://github.com/Toparvion/jmint/blob/master/LICENSE.txt)).

 # Support & feedback
 jMint is being developed by single person (@Toparvion) in free time as a helpful tool for day-to-day tasks.
 It is not finished yet so that new features (alongside with bug fixes) are expected in the foreseeable future.
 The priorities in choosing features to implement (and bugs to fix) depend heavily on the feedback going from the tool's users.
 You're welcome to post [issues](https://github.com/Toparvion/jmint/issues) or contact the author directly: `toparvion[at]gmx[dot]com`.
-Testing assistance is extremely appreciated:wink:
+Testing assistance is also extremely appreciated:wink: